pololu/p-load/README.md

 ## Version history

+* 2.2.0 (2017-11-02):
+  * Added support for the Tic T834 Stepper Motor Controller.
+  * Fixed some minor bugs.
 * 2.1.0 (2017-07-13): Added support for the Tic T825 Stepper Motor Controller.
 * 2.0.1 (2016-05-05): Fixed a problem with the Mac OS X release that prevented it from finding libusbp at run-time.